-- Register, close, or re-open an employer payroll tax account. - File, adjust, and print returns and reports. - Make payments. - View and update business name, address, and more. - Protest Unemployment Insurance (UI) benefit charges or UI rates. - Authorize a power of attorney. - Report new employees or independent contractors. - Request a transfer of a reserve account. - Change from Annual to Quarterly Filing and Payments.
+- Register, close, or re-open an employer payroll tax account. - File, adjust, and print tax returns and wage reports. - Make payments. - View and update business name, address, and more. - Protest Unemployment Insurance (UI) benefit charges or UI rates. - Authorize a power of attorney. - Report new employees or independent contractors. - Request a transfer of a reserve account.